iltuoconsulenteit/DocCropper/README.md

 - Provide a valid license key in `settings.json`, `.env`, or the Licenses panel
   - Developer keys unlock all features when `DOCROPPER_DEV_LICENSE` matches your `license_key` or the key ends with `-DEV`.
 Saving such a key through the Licenses panel now automatically sets the edition to **Full** and enables mobile signing.
-The installers store developer keys in `env/developer.env` with `DOCROPPER_LICENSE_LEVEL=full` so subsequent runs start in developer mode.
 When a developer key is active the tray menu includes an **Update Branch** option.
  - Mobile signing is enabled automatically when a developer key is used
 - You can generate a suitable `.env` by running `scripts/setup_license.bat` (or `.sh` / `.command`) and entering your details